dalesgit/dalesgit.github.io/relg101-s19/presentations/ritual-sq.md

 ## Ritual in Religious Contexts

 - Ritual plays an important role in every religious tradition.
-- Some religions are famous for their ritual character.
+- Some religions are famous for their ritual character
-<li class="fragment">    Roman Catholicism</li>
+  - Roman Catholicism
-<li class="fragment">    Russian Orthodoxy</li>
+  - Russian Orthodoxy
-<li class="fragment">Other religions are known for their resistance to ritual, but even these religions have certain stylized forms of behavior that are rituals.</li>
+- Other religions are known for their resistance to ritual, but even these religions have certain stylized forms of behavior that are rituals
-<li class="fragment">Society of Friends (Quakers)</li>
+  - Society of Friends (Quakers

 ---